mohammadshakirsaifi/Backup/Manually-Multi-Cloud/AWS.md

 # 🔹🔹 Implement a Backup Solution Using AWS EC2 Instance 🔹🔹

-### Step 1: Create Backup Vault

 ## Step 1: Create a Backup Vault
 1. Sign in to the AWS Management Console.
 2. Navigate to: **Console** → **AWS Backup** → **Backup vaults** → **Create vault**
 3. Configure the vault settings: